wac81/vits_chinese/README.md

 ## models
-you can get example model in ./logs/woman_csmsc/G*.pth
+you can get example model in ./logs/woman_csmsc/G*.pth ` git lfs pull
+`
+get that.or you can get that from baidudisk

 ## Prosody model
 you can try chinese Prosody model in this repo.